jbock-java/jbock/README.md

 by default.
 This default can be overridden with the `@LongName` annotation, or disabled by passing the empty string.

-After these changes, the complete code looks as follows.
+After these changes, the complete code looks as follows:

-The `run` method would become too long, so it has been replaced with a simple print statement here.
+(The `run` method would become too long, so it has been replaced with a simple print statement.
+Also, we've added some `@Description` annotations.)

 ````java
 public class CopyFile {